akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 :::

 :::warning
 Adding the operations in the correct order is essential.
-For instance, if you want to convert ` this text ` to `This text`, you need to add the operations `Remove whitespaces at the beginning and the end`, then `First letter uppercase`, and not the contrary.
+For instance, if you want to import the column "Main color" that contains multiple values in each cell (e.g. "Black, Crow, Charcoal, Obsidian") from your Excel spreadsheet into one multi-select attribute "Color" in our PIM, you need to add the operations in that order: first `Split`, then `Replacement`.
 :::

 Depending on the targets that you define, here are the different types of operations that you can add: